Elixir

 string

-"this is a\nmultiline\nstring\n"
+""""this is a\nmultiline\nstring\n"

 Replace

-s |> String.replace("T", " ") s
+s |> String.replace("T", " ")"2021-10-28 08:55:01"

 Contains?

-String.contains?("key=value", "=")
+String.contains?("key=value", "=")true

-String.contains?("key=value", "x")
+String.contains?("key=value", "x")false

-String.contains?("key=value", ["key", "value"])
+String.contains?("key=value", ["key", "value"])true

-String.contains?("key=value", ["key", "xyz"])
+String.contains?("key=value", ["key", "xyz"])true

-String.contains?("key=value", ["abc", "xyz"])
+String.contains?("key=value", ["abc", "xyz"])false

 Tuples